How to Clean and Maintain a Fireclay Farmhouse Sink

 Regular, Everyday Care

+So how can you clean your fireclay farmhouse sink?
 As with any household appliance, it's easiest to wipe your fireclay sink down on a daily basis.
 This way, you can remove any stuck-on food debris, along with any liquids sitting in the basin.

 The good news?
 Compared to metal, stone, and ceramic sinks, fireclay sinks don't require special cleaners or complicated cleaning steps.
 Rather, all you'll need is a mixture of gentle dish soap and water, as well as a soft cloth or sponge.